 If they want to inquire about something, they should ask their own husbands at home; for it is disgraceful for a woman to speak in the church.
 (1 Cor.
 14:35)

-First century culture, where the man was the authority and leader of his wife, simply could not handle a woman going around her husband.
-Twenty-first century culture, in contrast, simply could not handle the public questioning and evaluating of the messages heard in church that the early church practiced.
+First century culture, where the man was the legal authority and leader of his wife, simply could not handle a woman going around her husband.
+Twenty-first century culture, in contrast, simply cannot handle the public questioning and evaluating of the messages heard in church that the early church practiced.

 Two or three prophets should speak, and the others should weigh carefully what is said.
 (1 Cor.
 14:29)

 When was the last time your church service included a public discussion of the Sunday message, questioning and evaluating and deciding if it was truly of the Spirit, with the preacher sitting right there?

 Because it’s culturally inappropriate.
 We save that kind of dialogue for the Monday email tidal wave your pastor loves to hate.

 What’s appropriate in one culture may be inappropriate in another.
 We don’t have to rigidly apply first century cultural norms to the way we do church today.
 We don’t have to force a very uncomfortable public evaluation of the Sunday message, ripping righteous Reverend Richard’s heart to shreds as we do.
 We can accomplish the same goal of maintaining the biblical and Spirit-directed accuracy of what is spoken through other means.
 We don’t have to commit cultural suicide to apply the Bible today.

 And we don’t have to silence women.
 We don’t have to make them hold their horses or their questions until they get home.
 We don’t live in a culture that makes the husband responsible for the wife’s education; we think she is responsible for that herself.